 In order to finance transaction costs in connection with a Business Combination, the sponsor, an affiliate of the sponsor, or the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required (the "Working Capital Loans").
 Such Working Capital Loans would be evidenced by promissory notes.
-The notes would either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$1,500,000 of notes may be converted upon consummation of a Business Combination into warrants at a price of \$1.00 per warrant.
+The notes would either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$1,050,000 of notes may be converted upon consummation of a Business Combination into warrants at a price of \$1.00 per warrant.
 The warrants will be identical to the Private Placement Warrants.
-In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
-As of March 31, 2022 and December 31, 2021, the Company has not drawn on this loan.
+In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans.
+As of June 30, 2022 and December 31, 2021, the Company has drawn \$1,050,000 and \$0 on this loan, respectively.